Sales Performance Coaching

 1. Sales Performance Coaching

 Sales Performance Coaching is one of the most important tools available to the modern sales manager.
-The ability to coach and raise the skill, activities and mindset of a Salesperson is a key ingredient to sales growth.
+The ability to coach and raise the skill, activities, mindset and performance of a Salesperson and a sales team is a key ingredient to sales growth.

 Every top Salesperson and Sales Leader will tell you about a Manager, a Mentor or a Coach that helped them on their journey.

-Often the sales training and coaching conversations they themselves had, have been the catalyst for success and the skills and behaviours learned, have proven to be the foundation for a lifetime of success in professional selling.
+Often the sales training and coaching conversations they themselves had, have been the catalyst for their own success and the skills and behaviours they learned, proved to be the foundation for a lifetime of success in professional selling.

 2. Sales Coaching Models

 We use two different sales coaching models dependent on the needs of our clients.
 These models have been developed internally and reflect the needs of both sales managers and their sales teams.

-The coaching models are very similar however the main difference between the two models is that our High Performance Coaching includes more emphasis on developing and maintaining the Mindset required to be a high performer.
+The coaching models are very similar, however, the main difference between the two models is that our Performance Coaching includes more emphasis on developing and maintaining the Mindset required to be a high performer.